MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/assembly-how-to-sell-items-assembled-to-order.md

     An assembly order is now automatically created and linked to the sales order line.
 The due date of this assembly order is synchronised with the shipment date of the sales order line.

     The quantity to sell is copied to the **Qty. to Assemble to Order** field, which indicates that the item setup expects the full quantity on the sales line to be assembled to the order.
 You can decrease the quantity to assemble to order, such as if you know that some items are already available.
-For more information, see [How to: Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md).
+For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-inventory-items-in-assemble-to-order-flows.md).

 6. To reflect that the customer wants an additional item in a kit, on the **Lines** FastTab, choose the **Line** action, choose the **Assemble to Order** action, and then choose the **Assemble-to-Order Lines** action to view and change the standard assembly components.
 Alternatively, choose the **Qty. to Assemble to Order** field.
 7. In the **Assemble-to-Order Lines** window, create a new line of type **Item** for the requested additional kit content.
 The line represents an additional assembly component.